m-aparna/Green-Buddy/README.md

      - Set a secret key for Flask (e.g., "my_secret_key").

 5. #### Navigate to the Project Directory

     - Move into the project directory:

-           cd Green-Buddy
+      `cd Green-Buddy`

 6. #### Run the Flask Application

-      - Start the application by running:
+      - Start the application by running the `main.py` file:

-             python main.py
+         `python main.py`

       - The application will be accessible at http://127.0.0.1:5000.

-#### 🏠 Homepage Options:
+#### 🏠 Homepage Options

-Once on the homepage, you’ll see three user options:

-   - Guest User:

-      Access basic features, such as plant information, without signing up.Simply enter a plant name to get detailed information.

-   - Signup:

-     New users can create an account to access additional features available to registered users.

-   - Login:

-     Registered users can log in to access the full range of Green Buddy’s features.
+On the homepage, you’ll see options to either signup (if new user) or login (if existing user).
+It is be noted that you can still experience Green Buddy (with limited access) without signing up (as a guest user)

-#### 🧭  Navigating Features:
+#### 🧭  Navigating Features

-- Registered Users:

-   Once logged in, registered users can access various features, such as:
+   Once logged in, registered users can access all Green Buddy features mentioned in the Explore page.

-     - Plant Information: Enter a plant name to get complete plant details including common name,scientific name etc.

-     - Plant Care: Enter a plant name to receive comprehensive care details.

-     - Weather Details: View detailed weather information.

-     - Nearby Shops: Locate gardening shops.

-     - Plant Collections: Add and manage your plants.

 #### 🧭 Logout:

    After using the website, you can log out by clicking the "Logout" option located at the top right corner of the page.

 ## 🌐 API Endpoints or API used: